kubernetes/enhancements/keps/sig-scheduling/3633-matchlabelkeys-to-podaffinity/README.md

 It shouldn't impact already running workloads.
 It's an opt-in feature, and users need to set `matchLabelKeys` or `mismatchLabelKeys` field in PodAffinity or PodAntiAffinity to use this feature.

-When this feature is disabled by the feature flag, the already created Pod's `matchLabelKeys`/`mismatchLabelKeys` (+ `labelSelector` generated from them) is kept.
+When this feature is disabled by the feature flag, the already created Pod's `matchLabelKeys`/`mismatchLabelKeys` is kept and the `labelSelector` is not modified back.
-But, the newly created Pod's `matchLabelKeys` or `mismatchLabelKeys` field is silently dropped.
+But, the newly created Pod's `matchLabelKeys` or `mismatchLabelKeys` field is ignored and silently dropped.

 ###### What specific metrics should inform a rollback?